 - ALM, Liquidity, Contagion, operational risk (as part of Pillar 1) and IRRBB

-Concluding Remarks, Q&A, Summary of Key Points, Course Feedback and MCQ Assessment
+Concluding Remarks, Q&A and Summary of Key Points

 Dr Khoo Guan Seng

 PhD in Computational Physics (NUS)

 GS Khoo has over 30 years of AI, data-mining, management and startup global work-experience, focusing on risk and hedge fund analytics.
 He joined CAI in Feb 2016, after relocating back from Canada, where he was the Head of ERM with one of the largest Canadian pension fund managers, AIMCo, which he joined in 2011.